Get recommendation

 - `risk_signals.device.accept_languages` (string)

-Value of header 'accept-language' as it was at the action request
+Value of the accept-language header at the action request.

 - `risk_signals.device.mobile_network_code` (string)